-We take great pride in the accomplishments of our students, teachers, programs and Alumni.
+We take great pride in the accomplishments and achievements of our students, teachers, programs and Alumni.

-Each year and every term brings about significant achievements from students in the academic, sporting, art, music and other areas of College life.
-They are too numerous to mention here.
+Every term brings significant achievements from students in the academic, sporting, art, music and other areas of College life — too numerous to mention here.

-For parents of enrolled students, we recognise these on Social Media pages, as well as through the Website portal, teacher emails and newsletters.
-You will often find stories on awarded students and the College in local and state newspapers.
-We update our several Honours Boards in the foyer of the College every year to celebrate the achievements of that year group and to inspire emerging generations.
+We recognise these on social media, as well as through the website portal, teacher emails, and newsletters.
+You will often find stories on awarded students and the College in local and State newspapers.
+We update our several Honours Boards in the foyer of the College every year to celebrate the achievements of that year group and inspire emerging generations.

 Australian Young Physicists Tournament 2018

-Our students have put in an outstanding performance at the recent Australian Young Physicists Tournament held in Brisbane 2-6 December 2018.
-The students pitted their wits against specialist Physics programs from John Monash School of Science, Hutchins School from Tasmania, Brisbane Girls Grammar School and All Saints Anglican School from QLD.
-SCBC emerged as second in the 6-team tournament.
+Our students have put in an outstanding performance at the Australian Young Physicists Tournament, held in Brisbane, in December 2018.
+Our students pitted their wits against specialist Physics programs from John Monash School of Science, Hutchins School from Tasmania, Brisbane Girls Grammar School, and All Saints Anglican School from QLD.
+SCBC emerged as second in the six-team tournament.

-Justyn Hall, Daniel Rutherford and Anna Watts studied open-ended questions given 6 months before the tournament.
-They researched theory from beyond normal curriculum, conducted experiments and debated their findings in rigorous Physics debates with their opponents.
+Justyn Hall, Daniel Rutherford, and Anna Watts studied open-ended questions given six months before the tournament.
+They researched theory beyond the normal curriculum, conducted experiments, and discussed their findings in rigorous Physics debates with their opponents.
 The students were coached in the school’s STEM specialist program.

-Anna Watts, 15 reflected that ‘The tournament was an amazing experience.
+Anna Watts, 15, reflected, ‘the tournament was an amazing experience.
 I learnt so much about physics and it gave me more confidence in myself.
 I had a brilliant time, and I am so thankful that I was blessed with the opportunity to take part’.

-Justyn Hall, 17 shared that ‘the critical thinking skills you’ll gain from making your presentation, to the public speaking and debating skills, participating grows your understanding of physics and your own character.’
+Justyn Hall, 17, shared, ‘the critical-thinking, public speaking, and debating skills you’ll gain from making your presentation develops an understanding of physics and your own character’.

-Our school is most grateful for a grant awarded by the Australian government Department of Industry, Innovation and Science to support the students’ participation.
+Our school is grateful for a grant awarded by the Australian Government Department of Industry, Innovation and Science to support the students’ participation.

 2018 was another successful year for our Football Academy.